The noncommutative geometry of elliptic difference equations: Moduli spaces

-For $m=7$, the same reduction applies as long as $X_6(D)\ne 0$, since then we still have $(D-C_7)\cdot C_7\ge 2$.
-The remaining case is $D=aC_7$ for $a\ge 2$, and in that case the cokernel of $T^a$ has no morphism to $M$.
-There is then no difficulty for $m<7$ until one reaches $X_0$, $X'_0$ or $X_{-1}$.
-Since there are no pure $1$-dimensional sheaves disjoint from $C$ in the latter two cases, only $X_0$ remains.

-Here we can reduce as above to $D=df$ or $D=s+df$.
-For the kernel of a morphism $Q_v\to M$ to be effective, the image must have Chern class $s-f$, and we must have $D=s+df$.
-Then the kernel has Chern class $(d+1)f$, and is thus an extension of sheaves of Chern class $f$ by Lemma \ref{lem:sheaves_of_class_df}.
+The same reduction reduces to $D=df$ or $D=s+df$, with the first case ruled out since $df-(s-f)$ is ineffective.
+Then the kernel of a nonzero morphism $Q_v\to M$ has Chern class $(d+1)f$, and is thus an extension of sheaves of Chern class $f$ by Lemma \ref{lem:sheaves_of_class_df}.
 But this implies that the points in the support of $Q_v|_C$ can be paired so that their products are in $q^\Z\eta$, and this does not happen generically. \end{proof}

 \begin{lem} If $M$ is a semistable $1$-dimensional sheaf with $c_1(M)\cdot D_a=r$, then

 \end{lem}

 \begin{proof} Using $\_^{D}$, we may instead prove that